ecdye/zram-config/README.md

 All algorithms in `/proc/crypto` are supported but only `lzo-rle`, `lzo`, `lz4`, and `zstd` have zramctl text strings; `lzo-rle` is the fastest with `zstd` having much better text compression.

 `mem_limit` is the compressed memory limit and will set a hard memory limit for the system admin.
-Set to 0 do disable the `mem_limit`.
+Set to 0 to disable the `mem_limit`.

-`disk_size` is the virtual uncompressed size approx. 220-450% of memory allocated depending on the algorithm and input file.
+`disk_size` is the maximum size of the uncompressed memory.
+It should be set to roughly 150% of `mem_limit` depending on the algorithm and how compressible the input files are.
-Don't make it much higher than the compression algorithm is capable of as it will waste memory because there is a ~0.1% memory overhead when empty.
+Don't make it much higher than the compression algorithm (and the additional zram overhead) is capable of because there is a ~0.1% memory overhead when empty.

 `swap_priority` will set zram over alternative swap devices.

 `page-cluster` 0 means tuning to singular pages rather than the default 3 which caches 8 for HDD tuning, which can lower latency.

-`swappiness` 80 because the improved performance of zram allows more usage without any adverse affects from the default of 60.
+`swappiness` 150 because the improved performance of zram allows more usage without any adverse affects from the default of 60.
-It can be raised up to 100 but that will increase process queue on intense loads such as boot time.
+It can be raised up to 200 which will improve performance in high memory pressure situations.

 `target_dir` is the directory you wish to hold in zram, and the original will be moved to a bind mount `bind_dir` and is synchronized on start, stop, and write commands.